FaradayRF/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/Commanding-Remote-RF/Readme.md

 **Remote Callsign/ID**

-Check that the correct callsign and ID number of the remote device is correct (as programmed) or the MAC layer protocol will not allow the remote unit to accept the command.
-All commands accepted by a unit over RF must match be properly addressed.
+Check that the callsign and ID number of the remote device is correct (as programmed) or the MAC layer protocol will not allow the remote unit to accept the command.
+All commands accepted by a unit over RF must match.

-**RF Power - De-sensing**
+**RF Power - Desensing**

-Faraday is actually quite sensitive and having a high power signal transmit between two close units can cause the receiving device to not hear the transmission.
-This is called radio de-sensing.
+Faraday is actually quite sensitive and having a high-power signal transmit between two close units can cause the receiving device to not hear the transmission.
+This is called radio desensing.
 The solution is to either turn the power down or increase the distance between transmitter and receiver.
 Typically for a separation of a foot or two with a power setting under 20 works well.